 At the foot of Clinch Mountain, in an area once called Mace's Spring, sits the Carter Family Fold.
 The Carter Family is known as "The First Family of Country Music," having been part of the original "Bristol Sessions" in 1927.
 These recordings are considered to be the birth of modern country music and are recognized as one of the most important recording events in history.
 Today, visitors can see the cabin where the famous Carter Family lived and made the music that has inspired generations.
 A museum dedicated to the music and life of this family is open for tours, with live music performances available every weekend.

-Tell us about some of your favorite small towns where an unexpected piece of history took place.
-We would love to hear your contributions in the comments below!
+Tell us about some of your favorite small-town history in Virginia!
+We would love to hear your contributions in the comments.
+Need more Virginia historical goodness?